Melling Hellcat: In the media

-BBC television's Top Gear ran a short segment on the Hellcat, in their Season 9 Episode 4 show.
+BBC television's Top Gear ran a short segment on the Hellcat in their Season 9 Episode 4 show.
 Presenter James May commented that he doubted if the car's drag coefficient would be low enough ("slippery enough") to reach the claimed top speed.
-In addition, the prototype's weight is also prohibitive of it reaching the claimed top speed.
+In addition, the prototype's weight is prohibitive of it reaching the claimed top speed.

 The prototype was also digitised and featured as the centre-piece of the racing video game Juiced 2.